minhpascal/controversy/README.rst

 #. development of external api
 #. "show more" on results ui queries more than 10 articles
 #. "confidence" included in api response (a function of number of tweets)
+#. when should cached content should be considered too old?

 ---------